-New choice in discount variety
+New discount choice for Clarence Valley shoppers

-WHEN Choice Discount Variety Store director Harsad Kumar was looking to expand his business into NSW, he knew that he was going to be opening his first store in Grafton.
+WHEN Choice Discount Variety Store director Harsad Kumar started looking to expand his business into NSW, he knew Grafton would be on his hit list.

-"I got an opportunity to open up in NSW in Grafton Shoppingworld when management approached me and I said ok, I've got a bit of confidence in Grafton,” he said.
+"I got an opportunity to open up in NSW when Grafton Shoppingworld management approached me,"Mr Kumar said.

 "Previously one of my old staff members who used to work for me in Brisbane was from Grafton and would always say I should open here.